Mootly/mp_errors/README.md

-# MoosePress Error Management Class v.
-1.0
+# MoosePlum Error Management Class

-This is a standalone version of the error class used by MoosePress, for those who want a really simple in-application error logger for their PHP apps.
+This is a standalone version of the error class used by MoosePlum, for those who want a really simple in-application error logger for their PHP apps.

 ## System Requirements

 Requirements are pretty simple.
-- Developed with PHP 8.
-Should run with PHP 7.
+- This was developed using PHP 8.1.
 - A web server, or what's the point really?

 ## Dependencies